dajost/mls-protocol/draft-ietf-mls-protocol.md

 that a malicious participant could cause a denial of service by sending a handshake message with invalid values for public keys in the ratchet tree. ]]

+### External Commits

+External Commits are a mechanism for new members (external parties that want to become members of the group) to add themselves to a group, without requiring that an existing member has to come online to issue a Commit that references an Add Proposal.

+Whether existing members of the group will accept or reject an External Commit follows the same rules that are applied to other handshake messages.

+New members can create and issue an External Commit if they have access to the following information:

+ - group ID
+ - current epoch ID
+ - ciphersuite
+ - public tree
+ - confirmed transcript hash
+ - group extensions

+The information above are deemed public data in general, but applications can choose to not make them available to new members in order to prevent External Commits.

+External Commits work like regular Commits, with a few differences:

+ - External Commits MUST reference the Add Proposal that adds the issuing new member to the group
+ - External Commits MUST be signed by the new member
+ - External Commits MUST contain a `path` field (and is therefore a "full" Commit)
+ - When processing a Commit, both existing and new members MUST use an empty init secret (all-zero vector of size Hash.length)
+ - If the Add Proposal is also issued by the new member, its member SenderType MUST be `new_member`

 ### Welcoming New Members